All applicants must submit a link to an online portfolio consisting of 15 to

-APPLICATIONS FOR THE 3D ANIMATION PROGRAM ARE BEING ACCEPTED FOR THE WAITLIST UNTIL APRIL 3 FOR FALL 2018.
+APPLICATIONS FOR THE 3D ANIMATION PROGRAM ARE NOW CLOSED FOR FALL 2018.

-- Apply to Capilano University in advance of submitting your portfolio - Admissions- Complete the Portfolio Submission form on or before March 15.- Portfolios will be reviewed in March.
-Applicants will be notified of the results late April.
+- Apply to Capilano University at least two weeks prior to submitting your portfolio - Admissions- Complete the Portfolio Submission form on or before February 11, 2019.
+Note:

 Once you have submitted your portfolio you can continue to update it until the deadline.

 applicants should attend one of our free open house sessions before they